neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 .. tip::

-	If you only want to know, if authentication was successful, you can call the convenient method ``isAuthenticated()``.
+  If you only want to know, if authentication was successful, you can call the convenience method ``isAuthenticated()``.

 ``NO_CREDENTIALS_GIVEN``
   This is the default state.
 The token is not authenticated and holds no credentials, that could be used for authentication.
 ``WRONG_CREDENTIALS``
   It was tried to authenticate the token, but the credentials were wrong.
 ``AUTHENTICATION_SUCCESSFUL``
   The token has been successfully authenticated.
 ``AUTHENTICATION_NEEDED``
   This indicates, that the token received credentials, but has not been authenticated yet.

 Now you might ask yourself, how a token receives its credentials.
 The simple answer
 is: It's up to the token, to fetch them from somewhere.
-The default ``UsernamePassword`` token for example looks for a username and password in the two POST parameters:
+The ``UsernamePassword`` token for example checks for a username and password in the two POST parameters:
 ``__authentication[TYPO3][Flow][Security][Authentication][Token][UsernamePassword][username]`` and
 ``__authentication[TYPO3][Flow][Security][Authentication][Token][UsernamePassword][password]`` (see
 :ref:`Using the authentication controller`).
 The framework only makes sure that